PBS Kids Logo

 PBS Kids Logo 1993-1999

-The debut logo of PBS Kids appeared simultaneously with the opening of the channel and was animated.
+The debut logo of PBS Kids was animated and appeared simultaneously with the channel’s opening.
 It was developed by studio WGBH-TV, which included designers Chris Pullman and Gene Mackles.
-It was based on the 1984 test channel Ready To Learn logo, which operated in eleven test markets.
-The logo consisted of three stylized heads of different colors, decorated with patterns.
+The logo was based on the 1984 test channel Ready To Learn, which operated in eleven test markets.
+It consisted of three stylized heads in different colors decorated with patterns.

 The image represented anthropomorphic creatures with arms and legs.
 They were called P-Pals and were set against a neutral white background.
-Their colors were constantly changing in the animated version, stopping in blue, orange, and green.
-The little people danced and sang “This is P-B-S!”, And then froze when a red barking dog appeared at the bottom edge of the screen.
-At this time, the extreme head said, “Woo-hoo-hoo!”, And the baseball cap flew off it.
+Their colors constantly changed in the animated version, stopping in blue, orange, and green.
+The little people danced and sang, “This is P-B-S!”
+And then froze when a red barking dog appeared at the screen’s bottom edge.
+At this time, the extreme head said, “Woo-hoo-hoo!”
+And the baseball cap flew off it.
 In the lower corner was the name of the PBS channel.
 It was painted black.
 Since 1997, a balloon with the designation E/I appeared on the logo.
 In this form, the emblem existed until 1999.

 PBS Kids Logo (second) 1993-1999

 In parallel, a printed version was used, static, without animation.
 It was also based on three heads – only in a monochrome palette.
-The first head was black, the second was white, and the last was also black.
+The first head was black, the second was white, and the last was black.
 Only the first was visible, while the rest were depicted in negative space and acted as the background for the extreme.
-There was a large “PBS for Kids” sign painted in different colors (red, green, and blue) on the right side.
+On the right side, a large “PBS for Kids” sign was painted in different colors (red, green, and blue).
 The letters were “bouncing,” so they went beyond the straight line.
 Designers supplemented them with wide rectangular serifs.

 1994 – 1999